noviicee/Web/README.md

 # Web
 --------
-Descriptions and examples of various web-development tools and websites build by using those.
+Descriptions and implementation of various web-development tools and web-pages built by using those.

 # Tools and Technologies Used
 -------------------------